-- Blood tests: Blood tests can give caregivers more information about your infant's health condition.
+- Blood tests: Blood tests can give healthcare providers more information about your infant's health condition.

-- Capillary refill time: A caregiver will press an area of your infant's skin, usually a finger or toe, until it becomes white.
-The caregiver will let go and count how many seconds it takes for the area to turn pink.
+- Capillary refill time: A healthcare provider will press an area of your infant's skin, usually a finger or toe, until it becomes white.
+The healthcare provider will let go and count how many seconds it takes for the area to turn pink.
 This shows how well blood is moving through his body.

 - Echocardiogram: This is a type of ultrasound, also called an echo.
 An ultrasound uses sound waves to show pictures of your infant's heart on a monitor.
 An ultrasound may be done to show how blood moves his heart when it beats.
 It may also show the size and shape of his heart.

 - IV fluids: These may be used to increase your infant's BP if hypotension is caused by blood or fluid loss.
 The liquids may have electrolytes and sugar in them to replace what has been lost.

 - Blood transfusion: Your infant may get whole blood, or parts of blood, through an IV.